Law enforcement in Burundi: National Police of Burundi

 The PNB was founded in December 2004, following the end of the Burundian Civil War and the Arusha Accords.
 Its stated objectives are the maintenance of public order, the protection of the population, and the fight against organised crime.
 Its objective was to provide a single, integrated police force under the leadership of a single Directorate-General (Direction générale), replacing the previous system of administrative fragmentation.
-The PNB is divided into missions, dealing with separate areas as well as five regional commissariats.
+It's headed by Inspectorate General of Police (IGPNB) headquartered in Bujumbura.The PNB is divided into missions, dealing with separate areas as well as five regional commissariats.
 The different services in 2014 were: